-XLC’s Online/Asynchronous Project Management Certificate Program is built on the content and processes found in A Guide to the Project Management Body of Knowledge (PMBOK Guide) – Sixth Edition.
+XLC’s Online/Asynchronous Project Management Certificate Program is built on the content and processes found in A Guide to the Project Management Body of Knowledge (PMBOK Guide) – Seventh Edition.
 This highly interactive program develops the essential skills and real-world practices required for project managers to be successful, delivering projects on time, on budget, and according to specifications.

 An emphasis is placed on projects being processes with gates or quality checkpoints embedded within these processes.
 Not all projects are the same — they range from capital assets projects where the endpoint is known to IT and development projects where the endpoint is somewhat vague.

 This self-paced program is delivered 100% online through Xavier University's online education tools.
 Participants can begin this program at any time.
 For the best learning experience, participants are recommended to complete the program in 3 months.

 Module I: Understanding the Project Process